Grant Application Guidelines

 All grant proposals must be approved by the building principal prior to review by WEOF or H&SA.
 If funds for technology are requested, the proposal must also be reviewed by the WSD Technology Director to ensure the grant is in alignment with the district’s technology program and goals.
 Please note that you may be contacted for additional details or clarification.
 For grants submitted to WEOF requesting over $1,000, you may also be asked to present your proposal to the board of directors so that they may better understand the intention of the grant.

 H&SA grants are considered at their regularly scheduled meetings.
 WEOF grants are first reviewed by the WEOF Executive Committee; if the grant is approved by the WEOF Executive Committee, then it will be presented at the full board meeting to be recommended for a vote.
-WEOF Executive Committee and the full board meet monthly September through May.
+WEOF Executive Committee and the full board meet periodically September through May.

 The intention is that the funding is used during the current school year.
 Any grant application submitted after April 1 should be implemented the following year – July 1 through June 30.